mg98/ol2r/README.md

 ## How It Works

 First, we initialize a feed-forward neural network with 3x768 input neurons, enough for the embedding of a query and one pair of documents.
-The output of this model is a single sigmoid neuron since we are doing binary classification in the pairwise approach.
+The output of this model is a single sigmoid neuron since the pairwise approach is an instance of binary classification.

 For every unseen query, we do simple semantic search (cosine similarity) on the embeddings, and retrieve an ordered list of the five most relevant documents.